The Hot 5 & 7 Transcription Project

 The Project -

-This is an educational project to assist students in the musical analysis of the Hot 5 & 7 records.
+This was an educational project to assist students in the musical analysis of the Hot 5 & 7 recordings.

-The objective is to transcribe the original instrumental parts so they can be musically understood to enable imitation and recreation.
+The objective was to transcribe the original instrument parts so they could be musically understood to enable imitation and recreation.

 the basic harmonies of the chord sequences, then detailing all the improvised

-Ultimately we're striving for as near a 'replica' of the recorded performances
+Ultimately we were striving for as near a 'replica' of the recorded performances

-as we can get but maybe that's a pipe dream … Striving for accuracy forces the
+as we could get ... but maybe that was a pipe dream?
+Striving for accuracy forces the

 accentuation, timbre and all the dynamics which together produce the synergies